Lila2128/Simplilearn-Medicare/README.md

 ### Setup for backend
 1. Open Eclipse Ide. import maven project Medicare-Backend.
+2. Set up your SQL credentials in Application.Properties.
-2. Open the MedicareBackendApplication.java file.
+3. Open the MedicareBackendApplication.java file.
 Right click and select run as java application.

 The web application is now ready to use in http://localhost:4200/